mnikander/lab/0005-three-address-code/readme.md

 - fixed several bugs
 - implemented control flow via switch-case instead of match
 - used type assertion functions to simplify error reporting
-- implemented `Label` and `Jump` without any issues, use a linear search to find the jump target label
+- implemented `Label` and `Jump` without any issues, use a linear search to find the jump target label (simple but slow)
 - implemented conditional `Branch` without any issues

 ## Findings